zsawyer/mumble-LinkAPI/ide/scripts/README.txt

 6. run make.sh
 7. check the output if all your imports are there

+# testing (semi-automatically)
+8. compile and run LinkAPITestRunner (at tests/LinkAPITestRunner) (available as netbeans project)
+9. inspect the console output for test results

 # testing (manually) #
-11. use MumblePAHelper (https://github.com/mumble-voip/mumble-pahelper) to inspect the data written to LinkeMem
+10. use MumblePAHelper (https://github.com/mumble-voip/mumble-pahelper) to inspect the data written to LinkeMem
-12. update tests\java\src\zsawyer\mumble\jna\LinkAPILibrary.java (I used JNAerator [https://code.google.com/p/jnaerator/] but there was quite some cleaning up to do)
+11. update tests/java/src/zsawyer/mumble/jna/LinkAPILibrary.java (I used JNAerator [https://code.google.com/p/jnaerator/] but there was quite some cleaning up to do)
-13. upate and use ManualTester (tests/java/ManualTester) to load your library using JNA and have it submit data
+12. upate and use ManualTester (tests/java/ManualTester) to load your library using JNA and have it submit data